-- the base budget which covers teaching and curriculum expenses, as well as the cost of the SENCo plus a deprivation figure set by LEA rules at any time - Pupil Premium money for children on FSM and LAC as well as Forces children - specific funds that are allocated to pupils with statements or Education, Health and Care plans
+- Pupil Premium money for children on FSM and LAC as well as Forces children - specific funds that are allocated to pupils with Education, Health and Care plans

 The headteacher, SENCo and the governors of the school regularly monitor the needs of pupils with SEND.
 Resources are allocated according to need.
 The resources available include ancillary help, teacher time and materials, and these are dependent on the school's SEND budget.
-Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting statement of SEND or Education Health and Care plan.
+Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting Education Health and Care plan.
 The school has a continuing commitment to purchase appropriate resources for pupils with SEND.

-Lewknor C of E Primary School follows LEA guidance, as given in the SEND Handbook, to ensure that all pupils' needs are appropriately met.
-Details of how resources are allocated are included in the Governors' Annual Report to Parents.
+Lewknor C of E Primary School follows LA guidance, as given in the SEND Handbook, to ensure that all pupils' needs are appropriately met.
+Details of how resources are allocated are included in the Annual Report to Parents (July).